 We never came across them in Lanzarote, but since moving to Mainland Spain, we’ve been up close and personal!
 We have mosquito screens on all of our windows – which is great as it keeps the flies and bees out of the house.
 But despite the fine mesh, these nasties can still get in.

 They are especially prevalent just after dusk, and certainly seem attracted to our indoor lamps and computer monitors.
-They definitely bite – but unlike mosquitos, you don’t always feel them.
+They definitely bite – but unlike mosquitos, you don’t always feel them until afterwards.
 We have been lucky, as despite being eaten alive… they don’t seem to leave a mark.
 However, some people are violently allergic to them and so it is best not to take any risks.
+Update: May 2014 – I have been feasted upon by these beggars for the last week or so, and this time am coming up in welts.
+I don’t know what is different this year to previously but my legs look a mess and the itching is horrendous!

 Just like their very distant cousins, these culprits lay their eggs in standing water.
 We made the mistake of growing a chilli plant on the windowsill… and suffered with high numbers in the house.
 However, the worst time we experienced was about a week ago.
 We had some friends to stay overnight, and whilst outside watching the sun set, a swarm arrived.
 I swear they send messages out to their mates.
 Within minutes they had settled on our clothes, our hair, our faces… and any bare patches of skin they could cling on to.
 Unfortunately they managed to get into the house too – and eating dinner was an experience!
 You know that Spanish custom of using a piece of bread as a “tapa” over your drink?
 It works!
 We all ended up with bread crumbs in our glasses of Vino Collapso, but better that than the pesky flies.